 - 1. Resolve to proceed with the policy without modification, pursuant to Schedule 2, Part 2, Division 2, Section 4(3)(b)(i) of the Planning and Development (Local Planning Schemes) Regulations 2015; - 2.
-Note the single submission received and endorse the Shire Planner's response to that submission and; - 3.
-Request the Chief Executive Officer to publish a notice of the adoption in a newspaper circulating in the Scheme area, pursuant to Schedule 2, Part 2, Division 2, Section 4(4) of the Planning and Development (Local Planning Schemes) Regulations 2015.
+Note the single submission received and endorse the Shire Planner's response to that submission; - Request the Chief Executive Officer to publish a notice of the adoption in a newspaper circulating in the Scheme area, pursuant to Schedule 2, Part 2, Division 2, Section 4(4) of the Planning and Development (Local Planning Schemes) Regulations 2015 and; - 4.
+Review the policy on the conclusion of 12 months.